Zookal/DocHarris/README.md

 You can then use as host name: DocHarrisMySQL, etc in you `app/etc/local.xml` config.

+## How can I use the PHP CLI when it runs in a background container?

+There is no ssh daemon implemented in all Docker containers because that is evil and an anti pattern.

+If you need to enter a container use nsenter [https://github.com/jpetazzo/nsenter](https://github.com/jpetazzo/nsenter).

+### On your Linux host

+	docker-enter [docharris/php55 or Container ID] php n98-magerun.phar

+### On your OSX or Windows host

+	docker-enter() {
+		boot2docker ssh '[ -f /var/lib/boot2docker/nsenter ] || docker run --rm -v /var/lib/boot2docker/:/target jpetazzo/nsenter'
+		boot2docker ssh -t sudo /var/lib/boot2docker/docker-enter "$@"
+	}

+You can use it directly from your host, no need to ssh into boot2docker.

 # Contribute

-Please what ever you see tweet it, create an issue or open a pull request.
+Please what ever you see or think is wrong tweet it to @schumacherfm, create an issue or open a pull request.

 ### @todo